dereuromark/cakefest/README.md

 # CakePHP CakeFest APP

+A fun app to socialize around the upcoming CakeFest this year.
+Join in and tell others about your planned trip to San Francisco and the fest.

-Running with CakePHP 2.4
+* Running with CakePHP 2.4

-Check it out live: http://cakefest.dereuromark.de
+* Check it out live: http://cakefest.dereuromark.de

-Author: Mark Scherer alias dereuromark
+* Author: Mark Scherer alias dereuromark

 ### Dependencies